awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/README.md

 The basic scenario requires an IAM role that has Amazon ECR permissions.
 To create an IAM role, see [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).

+For more information about using permissions with ECR (for example, how to create Amazon ECR Identity-based policies), see [How Amazon Elastic Container Registry works with IAM](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security_iam_service-with-iam.html).

 This scenario requires a local Docker image created using Bash.
 To create a local Docker image named "echo-text" using Bash, perform these steps:

 1. **Install Docker**: First, you'll need to install Docker and Docker Desktop on your system.
 You can download the appropriate Docker version for your operating system from the official Docker website (https://www.docker.com/get-started).